-For thirteen years, Rabbi Yehudah HaNasi, the famed redactor of the Mishnah, suffered from terrible pains.
-The Talmud (Baba Metziah 85b) traces his suffering back to the following incident:
+For thirteen years, Rabbi Yehudah HaNasi, the famed redactor of the Mishnah, suffered from terrible pain.
+The Talmud (Baba Metziah 85b) traces his suffering to the following incident:

-One day, a calf was led to slaughter.
-The animal, sensing what was about to take place, fled to Rabbi Yehudah.
+A calf was once led to slaughter.
+Sensing what was about to take place, the animal fled to Rabbi Yehudah.
 It hung its head on the corner of his garment and wept.

 Why was the rabbi punished so severely for showing insensitivity to the calf?

-“It is an overall moral deficiency in humanity,” Rav Kook wrote, “when we are unable to maintain the proper and lofty emotion — [a natural aversion] to taking the life of a living creature for our needs and pleasures.”
+“It demonstrates an overall moral deficiency in our humanity,” Rav Kook wrote, “when we are unable to maintain the proper and lofty emotion — [a natural aversion] to taking the life of a living creature for our needs and pleasures.”

 Moreover, Rabbi Yehudah was wrong.
 Animals were not created just to be slaughtered.

-Most prohibitions are constant; they are forbidden for all times.
-That, however, is not the true with regard to eating meat.
-In this case, we may delineate four distinct stages in the moral development of humanity.
+Most prohibitions are constant; they are forbidden for all time.
+That, however, is not true with regard to eating meat.
+In this case, we may delineate four distinct stages in the ethical development of humanity.

 1. In the Garden of Eden, Adam and Eve were not allowed to kill animals for food.
 That lofty state of vegetarianism, Rav Kook wrote, is in fact the natural and correct order of the world.